-Bad backlinks, on the other hand, are links that Google thinks you paid for – like suddenly getting that jump to 1,000 more backlinks overnight, or gaining links from a vegan diet website when you sell car parts.
-All backlinks need to be earned the honest way, and this means they take time and effort to gain.
+Bad backlinks, on the other hand, are links that Google thinks you paid for – like suddenly getting those 1,000 backlinks overnight, or gaining links from a vegan diet website when you sell car parts.
+All quality backlinks need to be earned the honest way, and this means they take time and effort to gain.

 Improves Organic Ranking

-Once Google sees your site as an authority, then your website will rank higher in the Search Engine Results Page (SERP).
+Once a search engine sees your website as an authority, it will begin to rank your site higher in the SERP.
 Google prioritises sites that users visit frequently about topics they search for regularly.
 If you have multiple quality backlinks, Google assumes your website is a trusted and valuable source of information around that particular topic.